SungHoHong2/Leetcode-Experiment/medium/Merge_Intervals/README.md

         # if the start pointer is bigger than the middle
             # if there is a right child
             # if there is no right child
-        # the new start or end overlaps the current middle
+        # if the new start or end overlaps the current middle
             # update the start time
             # update the end time
         pass
     def query(self, node):
-        # the node is empty
+        # set the return variable
-            # return the empty result
+        # return the empty result if the node is empty
         # get the array from the left and the right child
-        # set the return variable
-        # set the flag to check whether the current node is merged with the intervals from the left
         # iterate the left intervals
             # if the left intervals do not overlap with the current node
                 # append the interval to the return array
             # if the left intervals overlap with the current node
-                # merge the interval with the current node and append to the return array
+                # merge the interval with the current node
-                # break to skip adding future nodes that overlaps with the current node
+                # break to skip appending the future nodes that overlaps with the current node
-        # if there was no merge between the left interval and the current node
         # append the current node to the return array
         # iterate the right intervals
             # if the right interval does not overlap with the current interval
                 # append the interval to the return array
             # if the right interval overlaps with the current interval
                 # merge the interval with the rightmost interval in the return array
         # return the result array
         pass
 ```